Pet Insurance Blog

 As your pets get older, they may need to go to the veterinarian more often.
 The AVMA states, “Geriatric pets should have semi-annual veterinary visits instead of annual visits so signs of illness or other problems can be detected early and treated.
 Senior pet exams are similar to those for younger pets, but more in-depth, and may include dental care.”

 This is the most popular type of pet insurance plan for cats, offering greater protection with coverage for both accidents and cat illnesses.
 If your cat breaks their leg, you’ll be covered, just as you’d be covered if your cat were to get sick.
-According to ASPCA, illnesses common in cats include:
+Illnesses common in cats include 4

 • Cancer